-- Learners or apprentices not receiving credit for their work. - Learners or apprentices not receiving certificates/having certificates revoked. - Sanctions being applied to the Centre, e.g.: - Centre not being approved to offer qualifications(s) - Centre registration of learners suspended/not accepted - Suspension of certification. - Removal of approval for Centre IQA, trainers, or assessors - Additional financial costs (e.g. additional Centre monitoring visits). - Removal of qualification approval - Removal of Direct Claims Status - Removal of SFJ Awards Centre Approval.

-Failure to have in place effective arrangements to prevent instances of malpractice, to promptly investigate suspected or actual malpractice cases and to promptly report outcomes of concluded investigations to SFJ Awards, may lead to sanctions being imposed on Centres (outlined in the SFJ Awards' Sanctions Policy) available from the website www.sfjawards.com/policies
+- Learners or apprentices not receiving credit for their work. - Learners or apprentices not receiving certificates/having certificates revoked. - Sanctions being applied to the Centre, e.g.: - Centre not being approved to offer qualifications(s) - Centre registration of learners suspended/not accepted - Suspension of certification. - Removal of approval for Centre IQA, trainers, or assessors - Additional financial costs (e.g. additional Centre monitoring visits). - Removal of qualification approval. - Removal of Direct Claims Status. - Removal of SFJ Awards Centre Approval.. - Failure to: - have effective arrangements to prevent instances of malpractice, - promptly investigate suspected or actual malpractice cases; and, - promptly report outcomes of concluded investigations to SFJ Awards may lead to sanctions being imposed in line with SFJ Awards' Sanctions Policy (available from the SFJ Awards website www.sfjawards.com/policies).